sazidnur/waer-os-3-article/README.md

+### Tiles
-Tiles: Also the new Wear OS 3 will make the API for its Tile Widget available for third-party developers to make custom Tiles that will work for all watches.
+Also the new Wear OS 3 will make the API for its Tile Widget available for third-party developers to make custom Tiles that will work for all watches.
 Also, tiles like Adidas running, Golfpad, Flo and Outdooractive are part of the third party tiles in the works.
 Using the Tiles API requires targeting API level 26 or higher.

 ![](Aspose.Words.af54e3db-460c-4a35-b64b-8af5643051bb.004.png)